Prior to the day:

 At our November open days all faculties and department staff (sports, access, disability, mature, finance, student support, accommodation) will be available for the day so you will have plenty of time to ask them all the questions you need.

 Parking is available on both the Glasnevin (Multi story car park) and St Patricks campuses.
-However parking places may be limited depending on the time of day you arrive.
+However parking places may be limited depending on the time of day you arrive so please plan accordingly.

 By talking to a current student it can really give you a unique insight into whats its actually like to be a student and what a particular course is all about.
 At our open days in November we will have over 150 currents students working throughout the day for example.
 Some will be at faculty stands, some will be at subject talks and some will be just around the campus.
 They will be wearing a "Can I help" top so feel free to ask them any questions you have.